 Mobile Native Advertising Meets Programmatic: What’s In It for Publishers and Advertisers

 Let’s face it: native advertising and programmatic buying don’t quite sound like they’d go well together.
-On the surface, their pairing appears to be a clash of qualitative vs. quantitative – of optimizing user experience vs. standardisation and scaling.
+On the surface, their pairing appears to be a clash of qualitative vs. quantitative – of optimizing user experience vs. standardization and scaling.
 But what many app publishers and brands aren’t realizing yet, is that native advertising and real-time bidding (RTB) integration is very possible, and it’s poised to become the gold standard in mobile ads.

 So, why are advertisers and publishers smart to begin utilizing RTB for mobile native advertising right now?